kiran-machineni/devops-interview-preparation/README.md

 ## Introduction

-In the rapidly evolving field of DevOps, having a solid understanding of key concepts and best practices is essential.
+In the rapidly evolving DevOps field, a solid understanding of key concepts and best practices is essential.
 This repository aims to compile a list of DevOps interview questions that cover various topics, including:

 - **Version Control**
 - **Continuous Integration/Continuous Deployment (CI/CD)**